cicciovo/homebridge-samsung-airconditioner/README.md

 Accepted value: `'both'`, `'heat'`, `'cool'`.

 While this AC technically supports both heating and cooling, Samsung has made specific models for some countries, and may have either heating or cooling disabled (even though the disabled mode can still be found on the official remote control, it's not functioning).
-Also, some parts of the world need not one of the modes.
+Also, some parts of the world need not one of these modes.

-Based on your AC model and your living place, you may set this value to `'heat'` to allow heating only, or `'cool'` to allow cooling only, or `'both'`.
+Based on your AC model and your living place, you may wish to set this value to `'heat'` to allow heating only, or `'cool'` to allow cooling only, or `'both'`.

 Please note that due to Homekit limitation, this may not be perfect.

 ## Some Notes

-### Fan / Wind / Dry Mode
+### Fan or Wind / Dry Mode

-At current stage, homekit `HeaterCooler` does not have an option for this mode.
+At current stage, homekit `HeaterCooler` does not have an option for these modes.

 ### Heating / Cooling Trigger Threshold

 While this is not really an AC function, adjusting them is actually setting the **target temperature**.
+There are no separate thresholds for this AC. (and Homekit `HeaterCooler` does not support `TargetTemperature` directly. `Thermostat` supports it, but it does not have some other functions...)

 ### Swing and Wind Level